-The headteacher fosters a cohesive and inclusive learning environment, ensuring all pupils feel valued.
+The headteacher fosters a cohesive and inclusive learning environment, ensuring that all pupils feel valued.
 Through her calm and reflective leadership, she promotes equity and unity across the federation of schools.
 She supports leadership development by encouraging collaboration among senior leaders and staff, leading to a shared approach in teaching and assessment.
-Teachers engage in reflective self-evaluation, though staff involvement in monitoring remains an area for growth.
+Teachers engage in reflective self-evaluation, although staff involvement in monitoring remains an area for growth.

 Pupils develop strong communication skills, expressing themselves confidently in discussions and listening attentively.
-The youngest pupils are growing in confidence as they develop their understanding of early phonics while older pupils read fluently and critically engage with texts.
+The youngest pupils develop excellent phonics awareness, while older pupils read fluently and critically engage with texts.
 Teachers integrate many opportunities for pupils to write across the curriculum, with younger pupils developing foundational skills through play and older pupils using persuasive language effectively.
-However, some activities lack challenge, and an over-reliance on the use of written templates limits pupils' opportunities to work creatively.